Presented at 11:30am in Colorado F on Wednesday, November 16, 2022.#36344

 Administrative/Campus Policy, Legal, Procurement, Uncategorized

-Kyle Shachmut is the Assistant Director of Digital Accessibility at Harvard University, providing strategic direction to digital accessibility efforts across Harvard’s schools.
+Kyle Shachmut is the Director of Digital Accessibility at Harvard University, providing strategic direction to digital accessibility efforts across Harvard’s schools.
 He frequently works at the intersections of information technology, disability inclusion and academic administration.
 He led creation of Harvard's Digital Accessibility Services team and collaborates with institutional leaders to guide governance of the University's Digital Accessibility Policy.
 Previously, his focus area included a universal design approach integrating accessibility into at-scale learning experiences through HarvardX—Harvard’s initiative that creates online courses through the Office of the Vice Provost for Advances in Learning.
 Beyond Harvard, Kyle is co-chair of the EDUCAUSE IT Accessibility Community Group, the largest affinity group for accessibility professionals in higher education.
 He has advocated for greater accessibility in community and professional associations for over a decade, advising local state and federal policymakers.
 In 2021, he received the 'Rising Star Award' among higher ed technology professionals from Educause.
 Kyle frequently consults speaks and writes about matters related to digital accessibility, public policy, technology in education, universal design and more.